 British Columbia sees it’s fair share of the wet weather.
-We may now be into spring but can guess those April showers are coming!
+As we head back into Fall it’s time to unpack our raincoats.
 Our outdoor activities are open whatever the weather for those adventurers who don’t mind getting wet.
 However, there are plenty of fun rainy day activities available on Vancouver’s North Shore for those of you who want to stay dry.

 1.Warm Up With a Hot Chocolate